“When the president does it, it’s not illegal…”

 At a time when experts on authoritarianism are urging mass protests against him before it’s too late, what could be better for a strongman wannabe than this kind of disaster in particular, a virus that not only seems to demand a martial clearing of the streets and the banning of all potential opposition in groups greater than the size of ten (and falling), but is practically guaranteed to be self-enforcing by the people themselves?
 And how perfect for him that the leading Democratic governors, in a noble effort to protect their citizens from the crisis he created, have essentially legitimated this and are normalizing it through “lockdowns” and “shelter in place” orders, arguably martial in all but name, that his government can now extend indefinitely or reinstate at first cough any time.

 Sure, he’s been a “cheerleader” for re-opening, but that’s transparently just a way to shift blame for the economic pain and bad economy to the states that he knows won’t open back up–have cake, meet eat–a theory confirmed this week (4/17) when he urged his followers to rise up and “liberate” locked-down Democratic states.
 And it hasn’t stopped the Corona King from assuming the airs and exercising the prerogatives of a monarch in advance, or asserting powers that, as one scholar observed, would be “literally be the definition of a totalitarian state.”
 To be fair, he’s only echoing authoritarian rulers around the globe, who not-so-secretly love this pandemic.
 Are the bands of heavily armed red-hatted (and alt-right funded) protesters a trial zeppelin for what’s to come, or just intended as an intimidation/warning to the rest of us?
 If so, consider us warned, and ready, and not one bit intimidated–as was true in 1861, and so remains today: there are more of us, and we learn fast.
 Has he been using the Floyd demonstrations as cover to fortify DC against us in preparation for a November not-a-surprise-at-all when he steals or loses the election and we descend on 1600 as if it were Euromaidan?
+Or maybe this has become the dress rehearsal after he was called out there?
 Is he trying to normalize the death of hundreds of thousands of our fellow citizens from COVID to prepare us to accept the carnage that will follow?

 (3.5) Deep breath–remember, this isn’t real, we’re just playin’ here